hainayanda/Draftsman/README.md

 ### Combining Two or More Anchors

-Creating constraints using multiple anchors is very easy, you can always combined two or more anchors and use them to create multiple constraints at once:
+Creating constraints using multiple anchors is very easy, you can always combine two or more anchors and use them to create multiple constraints at once:

 ```swift
 myView.drf